 Simply put, CPG companies must arm themselves with the tools that enable them to quickly and adeptly maneuver their business through supply disruptions and drastic changes to consumer behavior.
 Now more than ever, organizations should be looking to incorporate the kinds of technological advancements available to them in order to prepare for unforeseen or obstacles that may arise and throw off commercial plans at a moment's notice.

 Demand Planning AI is a tool that was engineered to meet this moment—specifically for CPG companies.
-Machine-learning models are programmed to deeply and continuously analyze the complexities and ever-evolving dynamics of the CPG industry.
-Statistically speaking, these dynamics represent countless internal and external datasets, including historical shipments, point-of-sale data, and other variables that impact demand.
+Machine Learning models are programmed to deeply and continuously analyze the complexities and ever-evolving dynamics of the CPG industry.
+Statistically speaking, these dynamics represent countless internal and external datasets, including historical shipments, point-of-sale data, and other variables that impact demand (and, therefore, a demand plan).
 Obtaining this amount of information is tough enough, to say nothing of cleaning it and analyzing it.
 This is the job of an AI, not a human being (or even an army of them).

 Additionally, Demand Planning AI will automatically adapt (rather than react).
 What does this mean and why is it a vital element of an effective and efficient demand planning process?

-Demand Planning AI is effective because of its ability to proactively treat Covid-19, and other abnormal events, for what it is at the most basic level: data.
+Demand planning software—more specifically, Demand Planning AI—is effective because of its ability to proactively treat Covid-19, and other abnormal events, for what it is at the most basic level: data.
 The pandemic is an outlier event that brought about unprecedented changes to consumer purchasing behavior and the CPG industry at large.
 And its impact will continue to reverberate for the foreseeable future.
 Ultimately, however, the pandemic is a small dataset in a pool of variables.

 As a result, Demand Planning AI can help CPG companies to recover quickly from unprecedented events like a global pandemic.
-Read here to learn how Demand Planning AI corrected itself during the peak of Covid-19 to help a category leader optimize inventory and meet demand in just a three-week turnaround.
+Read here to learn how Demand Planning AI corrected itself during the peak of Covid-19 to help a category leader with its inventory optimization, allowing it to meet demand in just a three-week turnaround.

 The "assess" portion of this best practice is actually a two-step process.
-First, you should determine the data you're actually using to calculate demand forecasts.
+First, you should determine the data you're actually using for demand forecasting.
 If it's internal data, determine exactly what you're working with.
 How granular of an understanding do you have into your historical shipments?
 How far back do your numbers go?
 How much data do you have?
 And so on.

 The second part of this process is to determine which data you wish you could include in your calculations.
 Ask yourself: What's missing?
 Some datasets you might be well aware of but don't have access to (or the time or technological capabilities to obtain it); others you simply might not know about.